ionic-team/ionic-framework/BREAKING.md

 **iOS**

-- The default background color opacity has been increased from `0.07` to `0.12`.
-This change was made to match the native iOS search bar background color opacity.
-- The default background color has been changed from `$text-color-rgb` to `118, 118, 128`.
-This change was made to match the native iOS search bar background color.
+- The spacing between the search input and the cancel button has increased from `8px` to `12px`.